raoul361/AWS-hash-cracking/README.md

 ## Results

-Dissapointing!
+Disappointing!
 While this all works, the GPU's afforded through AWS are no where near the power of a current generation gaming GPU.
 It was much quicker to run this on my desktop than in the cloud - even across 4 GPU's.
 It should also be noted that the configuration and availability of the high end compute instances varies significantly.

 ### Hash rates on AWS